The-OpenROAD-Project/OpenLane/docs/source/using_or_issue.md

 ```

 # Warning about proprietary files
 When working with a proprietary PDK, also inspect the tarball and ensure no proprietary data resulting ends up in there.
 This is *critical*, if something leaks, this scripts' authors take no responsibility and you are very much on your own.
-We will try our best to output warnings for your own good if something looks like a part of a proprietary PDK, but the absence of this message does not necessarily indicate that your folder and tarball are free of confidential material.
+We will try our best to output warnings for your own good if something looks like a part of a proprietary PDK, but the absence of this message does not necessarily indicate that your folder is free of confidential material.